Correlation Networks in R

 scale_edge_colour_gradientn(limits = c(-1, 1), colors = c("firebrick2", "white", "dodgerblue2")) +

-geom_node_point(color = "black", size = 2) +
+geom_node_point(color = "#d9b99b", size = 2) + # Change point color here

-geom_node_text(aes(label = name), family = font, repel = TRUE) +
+geom_node_text(aes(label = name), color = "#d9b99b", family = font, repel = TRUE) + # Change text color here

 theme_graph(base_family = font, title_size = 10) +